kylewong94/TCP_IP/README.md

 ```

 **struct sockaddr and struct sockaddr_in**

 [Man page for "struct sockaddr and struct sockaddr_in"](http://man7.org/linux/man-pages/man7/ip.7.html)

-Summary: sockaddr is the generic socket descriptor for any type of socket operation sockaddr_in is the socket descriptor specifically for IP-based communication
+sockaddr is the generic socket descriptor for any type of socket operation sockaddr_in is the socket descriptor specifically for IP-based communication

 **struct sockaddr**